 From the creators of Gran Hotel and Velvet, this show is packed with favorite actors from both shows, as well as El Barco and El Internado.
 It follows 4 women who work for a cable company in the 20’s.
 I was a bit put off by the jarring modern music combined with a really gorgeous set, but enough of my friends like it that I think I’ll give it another chance.
 Set in Spain.

 11. El internado

 Confession: I haven’t watched this one!
 That’s pretty much Spanish-teacher sacrilege, I know.
-However– I have a lot of friends who LOVE it and swear by it.
+However– I have a lot of friends who LOVE it and swear by as one of the best Spanish shows on Netflix for class.
 Set in a boarding school, it’s a mystery series.
 Set in Spain.

 An unorthodox philosophy teacher tries to open up the worlds of his students, a la Dead Poet’s Society.
 On my list to watch (I’ve heard good things), and set in Spain.

 A Dr. Who-type show, El ministerio del tiempo is a top-secret time-travel agency that functions loosely under the government of Spain.
 AS the series opens, three new agents join forces to guard the doors of time: a 16-century soldier, a 21-st parademic, and a 19th-centry students.
 This one is packed with history and art, set in Spain.

 14. Juana Inés

 I haven’t seen this one yet, but Allison from Mis Clases Locas reviewed it for us and recommend it.